 Tackle particularly stubborn marks, like crayon scribbles or shoe scuffs with tools specifically designed for the job, like the Mr. Clean Magic Eraser mop.
 Keep the dust away from your dining room’s moldings and baseboards for the duration of the home sale by running a fabric softener dryer sheet over them.

 Finish off the floors by cleaning them with the appropriate tools, cleaning solutions, and techniques for your specific floor type.

-Once the room is spick-and-span, it’s time to take on the furniture.
-Taking out water rings or other stubborn stains is easier than you might think—and you can use household products you have around the house, like baking soda, toothpaste, or salt.
+Next, it’s time to take on the furniture.
+To remove water rings or other stubborn stains, you can use household products you have around the house, like baking soda, toothpaste, or salt.

 If your dining table and chairs are solid hardwood, the smartest choice to clean them is a silicone-free furniture polish that won’t leave a waxy residue.
 Restore the look and life of older hardwood dining sets with a furniture oil that both polishes and conditions.

 Between dried, caked-on food and beverage stains, cleaning your chair upholstery is the toughest task you’ll take on in the dining room.
 If your stains are too tough for a standard upholstery cleaner, you may need to rent or buy a carpet cleaner that comes with upholstery attachments.
 For fabric that’s too far gone, recovering your dining chairs may be your best option.
 Luckily, dining chairs are easier to reupholster than most furniture, so if you DIY the project, it’ll only cost the price of the upholstery fabric, staples, and extra padding where needed.